-- St. Paul's Peel C.E.
-Primary School is committed to ensuring the safety and wellbeing of all its students. - St. Paul's Peel C.E.
+St. Paul's Peel C.E.
+Primary School is committed to ensuring the safety and wellbeing of all its students.

+St. Paul's Peel C.E.
 Primary School will continue to be a safe space for all children to attend and flourish.
-The Headteacher will ensure that appropriate staff are on site and staff to pupil ratio numbers are appropriate, to maximise safety. - St. Paul's Peel C.E.
-Primary School will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID-19. - St. Paul's Peel C.E.
+The Headteacher will ensure that appropriate staff are on site and staff to pupil ratio numbers are appropriate, to maximise safety.

+St. Paul's Peel C.E.
+Primary School will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID-19.

+As the school welcomes back more children, where reasonably possible and where relevant, the DSL (or deputy) will consider the challenges of these exceptional circumstances, in a child protection context. and reflect them in the child protection policy as appropriate.

+St. Paul's Peel C.E.
+Primary School will endeavour to ensure that (where resources allow) DSLs (and deputies) will have more time to support staff and children regarding new concerns (and referrals as appropriate) as more children return to school.

+Every school and college will face unique challenges at this time,

+St. Paul's Peel C.E.
 Primary School will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
-This will be bespoke to each child and recorded daily.
+This will be bespoke to each child and recorded in the pupil's data folder.